If I have a full-time job, can I still volunteer?

 When Can I Join?

 The Junior League of Greater Princeton accepts new volunteer inquiries year round.
-The League year runs from September to May, and the Provisional Course runs from October to May.
-There are two Provisional (i.e. New Member) Classes per calendar year, and the current deadline to become a member by returning your completed Commitment Agreement and Provisional Course is October 5, 2013 for the Fall class and January 25, 2014 for the Spring class.
-The Provisional Course and all requirements must be completed to become an Active Member.
+The League year runs September to May, and the new member course runs October to May.
+The new member course and all requirements must be completed to become an Active Member.

 How large is the JLGP?